yeehaa123/presentation-moonconf/slides.md

 <!---

 Good morning everyone.
 Really excited to be here.
-I'm Jan Hein Hoogstad.
+My name is Jan Hein Hoogstad.
 In my previous life, I was a professor in philosophy and cultural studies.
-But nowadays, I am running a startup called Offcourse.
-Offcourse is going to radically change the way you learn new skills online, but that's not what I'm going to talk about today.
-Simply check out our website if you want to know more.
+But that's all behind me.
+Nowadays, I'm running a startup called 'Offcourse'.
+Offcourse is going to radically change the way you learn new skills online, but that's not what I'm going to talk about in this presentation.
+Please check out our website if you want to know more.

-Instead, I will talk about buildings, actual buildings - houses, towers, bridges, etc. And I will talk about what they share with the constructions that we developers are building: programs, applications.
+Today, I am going to talk about buildings, actual buildings - houses, towers, bridges, etc. And I will discuss what these constructions share with the artifacts that we, developers, are creating: programs, libraries, and applications.

 -->

 ---
 "All that functional stuff, immutability, no side effects...
 I understand why this makes sense on the backend, but on the frontend..."